the-turing-way/the-turing-way/book/website/community-handbook/working-groups/working-groups-guideline.md

     - Right permissions for members
 - Dedicated Slack channel
 - A shared document (such as Framapad) for meeting notes (that are archived on GitHub)
-- Calendar invites with joining link (ask RCM for support if needed) for WG meetings
+- Calendar invites with joining link (ask Research Community Manager for support if needed) for WG meetings

 ## Responsibilities